ryedin/site/_guide/06-environment.md

 [<span class="pass">✓</span>] Service <span class="service">worker</span> environment found in .env
 </pre>

-Now that you have extracted configuration into the Environment, you have completed the first phase and built a portable Image.
+Now that you've extracted configuration into the environment, you have completed the first phase and built a portable image.

 You now have the foundation you need to [run your app](/guide/run/)!